How To Get Stellar References for your Graduate School Application

 Ultimately, the best referees are those who know you well, can provide specific examples of your achievements and personal qualities, and can tailor their letters to align with the expectations of the grad school admissions committees.

-Providing Important Information
+Provide Important Information

 To ensure that your referees can write strong and personalized reference letters for your grad school applications, it is important to provide them with essential information that highlights your qualifications and aligns with the program's expectations.
 Once they have agreed to write a reference letter, start by sharing a current resume or CV that outlines your academic achievements, work experience, volunteer activities, and any relevant skills or certifications.